adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 ```

 We can see that only add.cpp was recompiled.
-The other implementation files, subtract.cpp and main.cpp were left alone.
+The other object files, subtract.o and main.o were left alone.

 ### Your Build System